AWS-Re-Start-RDC-KINSHASA-1/ci-cd-aws-pipeline-Josu-Talu/README.md

 Hello, i'm Josué TALU, software engineer and member of the first AWS Re/Start cohort - Orange RDC of 2024.
-In this tutorial, we're going to create a pipeline that will help us update our static website every time we push to our local repository.
+In this tutorial, we're going to create a pipeline that will help us update our static website every time we run a "push" on Github.
 This is a good practice of CI/CD which helps to deploy very quickly.

 <h2>Step 1</h2>